SentinelError/ClubManageSys/README.md

 _The Highest Level of authorization_ : **The SuperUser**

 The SuperUser role was assigned to the Club Managers.
 [The teacher assigned to club] They had control over almost all of the functionalties the App provided from Venue creation to editing User data.
-However they weren't allowed to write reports as that functionality was explicitly reserved for the Student Representatives of the clubs.
+They could assign new events as well as competetion events.
+However they weren't allowed to write reports of events as that functionality was explicitly reserved for the Student Representatives of the clubs.

+_The Middleman_ : **The StaffUser**

+The StaffUser role was assigned to the Club Student Representatives.
+They had access to limited functionalities such as creation of **_training events only_** and **_the creation of event reports._**

+_The Clubber_ : **The User**

+The User role was assigned to the club members.